duplocloud/docs/faq.md

 ### Our company has no DevOps experience.
 Can DuploCloud provide services to build our environment and support us?

 Absolutely!
-More than half of our customers have no DevOps team.
-With our managed service offering, we handle your deployments, act as the first line of defense for any issues, and are constantly involved in daily tasks like CI/CD updates.
+More than half of our customers have no DevOps team.With our managed service offering, we handle your deployments, act as the first line of defense for any issues, and are constantly involved in daily tasks like CI/CD updates.
+Our team is dedicated to not only managing your cloud infrastructure but also ensuring that it's optimized and modernized according to the latest best practices in the industry.

 The DuploCloud team is your extended DevOps team.
 We assist with white-glove environment setup and daily operations with 24x7 Slack and email support.
 We cover what the DuploCloud platform supports and assist with your cloud provider's requirements.
+This includes a range of services from infrastructure as code improvements for better reusability and code reduction to architecture refactoring or infrastructure modernization.
+For instance, if your strategic goal is to transition from deploying applications on VMs to utilizing Kubernetes, our DevOps engineers are equipped to guide and implement this refactoring for you.
+However, it's important to note that DuploCloud's scope does not extend to refactoring customer application code itself.

 After the initial onboarding of the platform, we recommend that you engage the DuploCloud team as your second line of defense by setting up an internal triage process of your own.
 We can assist you in setting up this process.